How to Keep Your Home Cool This Summer—On a Budget!

 Keep the AC working at its best

-During the summer, make sure your AC unit, whether it’s a window unit or forced air, working at 100% efficiency so it doesn’t have to work so hard.
+During the summer, make sure your AC unit, whether it’s a window unit or forced air, is working at 100% efficiency so it doesn’t have to work so hard.
 It will guzzle less energy when the filter is super clean.
 Not only will filthy filters decrease your unit’s ability to work its magic, they will also eat up far more energy than necessary while pumping out dirty air.

 Determine your optimal temperature